awsdocs/amazon-rds-user-guide/doc_source/Concepts.MultiAZ.md

 There are several ways to determine if your Multi\-AZ DB instance has failed over:
 +  DB event subscriptions can be setup to notify you via email or SMS that a failover has been initiated\.
 For more information about events, see [Using Amazon RDS Event Notification](USER_Events.md)
-+ You can view your DB events by using the Amazon RDS console or API actions\.
++ You can view your DB events by using the Amazon RDS console or API operations\.
-+  You can view the current state of your Multi\-AZ deployment by using the Amazon RDS console and API actions\.
++  You can view the current state of your Multi\-AZ deployment by using the Amazon RDS console and API operations\.

 For information on how you can respond to failovers, reduce recovery time, and other best practices for Amazon RDS, see [Best Practices for Amazon RDS](CHAP_BestPractices.md)\.